 On this page Skip this page navigation

-We strongly encourage online submissions for permits to take water through Public Secure where you can apply, track application progress and complete payments online.
+We strongly encourage online submissions for permit to take water applications through Public Secure where you can apply, track application progress and complete payments online.

 Update: Enhancements to Ontario’s water taking program